 The only thing that stands between you and raw saltwater conditions are the clothes on your back.
 From extreme heat to extreme cold, modern outdoor saltwater clothing will protect you from the different elements.

-SALTWATER FISHING CLOTHES: FOUL-WEATHER GEAR
+SALTWATER CLOTHING FOR FOUL-WEATHER GEAR

 Even on a bright sunny day, you can get soaking wet from salt spray, especially when deep sea fishing.
-A good set of foul weather fishing clothing is required attire on any fishing trip.
+A good set of foul weather fishing clothing is required attire on any saltwater fishing trip.
 Breathable materials have their place, but in the wet world of offshore fishing, nothing beats a set of PVC bibs, boots and rain jacket.
 Deep sea fishing clothing consisting of PVC attire will keep you dry and clean all day, and you can simply rinse it off and hang it to dry so it is ready for your next trip.

 If you fish in the surf or from a kayak, a good pair of saltwater waders will be the key to comfort.
 In water that is warmer than 65 degrees, a quality pair of breathable saltwater waders will be as comfortable as your favorite jeans.
 In cold water, neoprene waders will keep you comfortably warm.
 Look for saltwater waders with reinforced knees, seat and booties.
 Boot foot waders are cheaper, but bulkier and heavier than stocking foot waders that require a separate boot.
 Even if you’re fishing in warm water, a solid pair of wading boots will protect your feet.

-SALTWATER FISHING CLOTHES: SUN PROTECTION
+SALTWATER CLOTHING FOR SUN PROTECTION

 The most dangerous condition you’ll face on the water isn’t wind or waves, but the sun.
 Sunburn isn’t just uncomfortable — it could lead to skin cancer.
 The best way to shield yourself from the sun isn’t by wearing some form of saltwater clothing, but rather by wearing sunscreen.
 Of course, there are ways to use clothing to protect yourself and stay cool, like by wearing a loose-fitting, lightweight long-sleeved shirt and long pants.
 Fabrics that have an ultraviolet protection factor (UPF) greater than 40 will protect you from the sun all day.
 The newest generation of fabrics is designed to dry very quickly and cool the skin, making such materials an excellent choice of saltwater clothing.
 Add a wide-brimmed, well-ventilated hat, and you’re wearing your own personal air conditioner.